 If you don’t clean your fridge, the food inside will spoil and become inedible.
 The bacteria that cause food to spoil will multiply in the fridge’s warm, moist environment, eventually contaminating all of the food inside.
 This can cause serious illness if ingested.

-In conclusion, cleaning your refrigerator is important to do every few months.
+Cleaning your refrigerator is important to do every few months.
 The process is simple and only takes a few hours.
 By taking the time to clean your fridge, you will extend its life and keep your food fresh.